cciw-uk/cciw.co.uk/docs/server_setup.rst

    - Smallest box (last time - $6/month, 1 Gb mem, 25 Gb disk, 1000 Gb transfer)
    - London datacenter
    - SSH authentication
-     - luke@calvin SSH key selected (will need to upload one if there isn't one configured)
+     - choose an SSH key - will need to upload one if there isn't one configured

        This key should be the same as ~/.ssh/id_rsa.pub on the machine you deploy from.